-No matter which strategy you ultimately choose, there are certain best practices that you should always adhere to.
-Do these things if you are serious about getting the most out of your backups and cutting down your WordPress stress.
+No matter what strategy you ultimately choose, there are certain best practices that you should always adhere to.
+Do the following if you are serious about getting the most out of your backups and cutting down your WordPress stress.

 Backup Before Changes

 When you’re planning on changing something on your site, make a backup.
 It doesn’t matter how insignificant that change seems.
 Make a backup.
 Before every update, plugin installation, theme change, WordPress update, anything, backup your site.

 You never really know what’s going to trigger a problem, especially with a piece of software as large and complex as WordPress.
 There are a lot of moving pieces that all need to fit together.
 It’s always going to be much better to be safe than sorry.

 Test your backups regularly.
 It’s not just a good idea to test backups before you restore or clone to a new server.
 You should be testing your backups often to make sure that your backup strategy is working the way you need it to.
 Open a sandbox (or staging environment or test machine) to bring up a backup on.
 You can even download a backup and run it locally on your computer, if you need to.